divio/divio-cloud-docs/introduction/django-05-database.rst

     relation "auth_user" does not exist
     LINE 1: ...user"."is_active", "auth_user"."date_joined" FROM "auth_user...

-The Divio CLI includes a very convenient way to upload your local database to the cloud.
+So let's push the local database, which does contain the required tables, to the cloud.
+The Divio CLI includes a convenient way to do this.
 Run:

 ..  code-block:: bash